The bias of cosmic voids in the presence of massive neutrinos: Introduction

-Only recently, dedicated simulation studies have uncovered some of the effects that neutrinos have on cosmic voids.
-They generally find shallower density profiles and attenuated velocity profiles for voids in massive neutrino cosmologies~\cite{Massara2015}, \CK{in agreement} with the naive expectations mentioned above.
+\REF{Only recently dedicated simulation studies have uncovered some of the effects that neutrinos have on cosmic voids, although the latter have already been of interest as cosmological probes to investigate differences between CDM- vs. neutrino-dominated cosmologies before~\cite[e.g.,][]{Zeldovich1982,Davis1985}.
+The aforementioned recent studies, which treat neutrinos as a sub-dominant component in the cosmic energy budget, generally find} shallower density profiles and attenuated velocity profiles for voids in massive neutrino cosmologies~\cite{Massara2015}, \CK{in agreement} with the naive expectations mentioned above.
 The existence of neutrinos also tends to suppress the abundance of small voids, while boosting the number of large voids found in the halo distribution~\cite{Massara2015,Kreisch2018}.
 Moreover, \CK{neutrinos enhance the two-point clustering amplitude of voids in a non-trivial scale-dependent way}~\cite{Banerjee2016,Kreisch2018}.
 All of these smoking-gun signatures, \CK{however}, depend on the choice of tracer field used to identify the voids in~\CK{\cite{Pollina2017,Kreisch2018}}.
 Ideally this would be the total matter density field, which results in the strongest neutrino imprints on voids.
 Unfortunately, we cannot create a three-dimensional map of the dark matter distribution with the radial resolution needed to see voids.
 However, galaxy surveys provide us with a 3D distribution of biased tracers of the \CC{matter} density field, and we can use those to identify voids~\cite[e.g.,][]{vide_general_paper}.
 In this case, some effects that neutrinos have on voids can be mitigated~\cite{Massara2015,Kreisch2018}, because the distribution of biased tracers themselves is affected by neutrinos.
 Similar conclusions have been drawn in the context of modified gravity~\cite{Cai2015,Cautun2018} and coupled dark energy models~\cite{Pollina2016}.

 The goal of this paper is to study in detail how void abundance and void clustering are affected by massive neutrinos, and how the tracer type in the identification of voids matters in this respect. \EM{}\CK{}\AP{In particular, we focus on the dependence of these statistics on key void properties that we expect to be most sensitive to neutrinos, such as the core density and the compensation of voids.} In section \ref{sec:theory} we briefly summarize some theoretical aspects of how to describe neutrinos in large-scale structure.
 Section \ref{sec:data} provides details on the simulation suite and the method of void finding we used.
 In section \ref{sec:analysis} we present our analysis results, with a model discussion in section \ref{sec:discussion} and final conclusions in section \ref{sec:conclusion}.